hackingScienceBridgeAcademy/bridge-academy/docs/bridge_algorithm_session.md

 (The solution written here is not completely similar to this)

 > When you are writing your code remember to:
--Read the errors that occur, google them
+*the errors that occur, google them
--when something isn’t working, use print statements!
+*when something isn’t working, use print statements!
--for certain functions, look them up in python documentation (here)
+*for certain functions, look them up in python documentation (here)

 **If you finish this, and want to further test your algorithmic thinking work your way through this problem sheet:
 (Printed off sheet, which you should use to help solve the problems)**